aronmorris/autocomplete-suggestions/SCORING & IMPROVEMENTS.md

 target=London
 commonChars(ondo, London) => 4
 ```
 This would generalize as the Longest Substring Problem, which has a well-known solution.
+Another form of common character
+scoring we could employ is to compare the number of characters in common between query and target, as a percent of their
+common length.
+It's an autocomplete, so we don't want to return targets that are shorter than the query.

+This could also counteract some of the less relevant results that Levenshtein scoring provides by way of ensuring that
+the character set of the query and target is more similar.

 ## Character-Proximity Scoring
 People are imperfect, and keyboard layouts are standardized.
 With the knowledge of a user's locale it's possible